tacccccc21/practice/README.md

 ### Association
 - has_many :messages
-- has_many :user, through: :groups_users
+- has_many :users, through: :groups_users
 - has_many :groups_users